 The Writ of Garnishment must be served on the garnishee via certified mail, restricted delivery, private process or sheriff/constable.
 For more information on service of process see Frequently Asked Questions about "Service."

 The garnishee must file an answer to the Writ with 30 days of being served.
 The answer should say if the garnishee has property that belongs to the judgment debtor, and if so, how much.
-If the garnishee does not respond to the Writ of Garnishment, the judgment creditor may be held in contempt of court, and, in some cases, may have a judgment entered against him.
+If the garnishee does not respond to the Writ of Garnishment, the garnishee may be held in contempt of court, and, in some cases, may have a judgment entered against him.

 If the Writ of Garnishment is issued for a bank account, after the Writ is served on the bank, the bank “freezes” the judgment debtor’s bank account.
 This means the judgment debtor will be unable to access money in the account unless the amount in the account exceeds the amount of the garnishment.
 If additional money is deposited into the bank account (like a direct deposit from work), it is often frozen too.
 The bank often assesses fees and costs associated with the garnishment proceeding.

 Other assets that are protected from garnishment include most federal benefits including Social Security, federal pensions and disability funds, child support payments, and many state benefits, like unemployment.
 Other money may be exempt up to the value allowed by law.
 The judgment debtor can file a Motion to Release Property if he or she has less than $6000 in a bank account that a creditor has requested to garnish.

 If the judgment debtor wants to object or raise exemptions to the garnishment, he or she should do this within 30 days of the bank being served with the Writ of Garnishment.

 If no exemptions are raised, the judgment creditor must file a Request for Judgment-Garnishment.
 This orders the garnishee to pay the money to the judgment creditor.